sdruskat/pepperModules-ToolboxTextModules/README.md

 respectively:

 - A layer containing spans annotated with *id*-scope annotations
-- A layer containing spans annotated with *id*-scope annotations
+- A layer containing spans annotated with *ref*-scope annotations
 - A layer containing lexical tokens
 - A layer containing morphological tokens